 Squad Size.
-Only 10 student-athletes will be allowed to participate but all travel-eligible student-athletes will be permitted to receive expenses to attend the SEC Championship event.
+Only 10 student-athletes will be allowed to participate but all travel-eligible student-athletes will be permitted to receive expenses to attend the Championship.
 Non-participating student-athletes will not be permitted to access the competition area immediately prior to and during any of their team's Championship contests and will not be eligible for Championship participation awards.
 [Revised: 7/10/20]

 Tickets.
 Each institution will be allowed 15 passes for its official traveling party (coaches, players, trainers, managers, etc.).
 The host institution of the championship may decide whether to charge for ticketed admission.
-If an institution chooses to charge for admission, the ticket prices will be set by the host institution but must be approved by the Conference liaison.
+If an institution chooses to charge for admission, the ticket prices will be set by the host institution but must be approved by the Conference administrator.
 In addition, if admission is charged, the host institution should make prior contact with each participating school to determine the form of payment and staffing for the player/guest gate.
-Institutions are not required to purchase a set amount of tickets.
+Institutions are not required to purchase a set number of tickets.

 Uniforms.
 All competitors must wear exclusively the official uniform of their institution in warm-up, competition, and during the awards ceremonies.
 The uniforms must identify the institution either by name or school colors.
 In addition, all NCAA policies regarding commercial logos on uniforms and equipment shall be followed.
 Matches will not be delayed to conform to this policy.
-(See the General Administration section of the Commissioner's Regulations).